We know running a business is tough work. But launching a line of products isn't the end of the road: you need to tell people all about it.

-Are you quieter and not so great at the humblebrag?
+Are you not so great at the humblebrag?
 Enlist the help of a more outgoing friend to be your voice and tell your story.
 Chances are they love what you're doing and can tell your story to the world.

 Are blog posts and email newsletters intimidating?
 Ask your more literary friends to contribute posts and help create your brand's voice.
 You'd be surprised how many people you know who want freelance jobs or even just a fun topic to write about to help build their portfolio.

 Organization got you down?
-Maybe mom or little sis will keep your orders packed and shipped for some extra help around the house.
+Maybe a family member will keep your orders packed and shipped for some extra help around the house.